-Stews and slow-cooked meats are not only incredibly delicious – they are ideal dinner choices for occasions when it is difficult to follow the precise timing that is required for finer cuts of meat or fish.
-So the last Christmas, I chose to finally venture into making a Milanese ossobuco.
-I say „finally“ because for a long time, I had groomed a certain awe relative to this traditional dish as I connect one of my most devastating kitchen failures with it.
+Stews and slow-cooked meats are not only incredibly delicious – I find they are quite relaxed dinner choices as much of the work is done quite some time before serving dinner and it is not required to follow a very precise timing.
+So if you are planning a dinner party and it is usually difficult to know when everyone will proceed to the table, it’s a choice that does not make you panic easily.
+So last Christmas, I chose to finally venture into making a Milanese ossobuco.
+I say „finally“ because for a long time, I had groomed a certain awe relative to this dish as I connect one of my most devastating kitchen failures with it.
 I was still very young and not incredibly skilled in the kitchen when it happened but it somehow imprinted itself in my memory and I had since avoided tackling this dish.
 However, it happened that my favored butcher messed my Christmas meat order that year and the beef I intended for preparing sauerbraten did not arrive in time for the marinating.
 Looking for an alternative, I came to the conclusion that it may be time to face my (kitchen-)demons.
 And what can I say but that I managed to lay those at rest for all times?
 The meat came out soft as butter and flavorful to its core.
 And ultimately, there was not much preparation involved – you just need to be patient and give it the time it needs to stew and soften up.
 And you can also just prepare it one day earlier and let it warm through properly just before serving.

 Ingredients (serves 4):

 - 4 veal shanks (ca.300 g each) (if you cannot get veal shank, beef shanks work fine as well but better do not mention it to traditionalists)

 - 200 grams of yellow onions, cut into medium dices

 - 200 grams of celery, cut into medium dices

 - 200 ml of cooking white wine

 - 400 ml of veal stock